 - A research proposal; must comply with the instructions provided to postgraduate applicants.
 The recommended length of a proposal created for monitoring purposes is at most five pages.

 PROCESSING OF MONITORING REPORTS

 The Faculty will send the submitted plans and proposals to the disciplines for review.
 The Faculty’s postgraduate admissions board will decide on the approval of plans and proposals.
-All students who submitted a plan and a proposal will be informed of the decision by email in the beginning of November 2017 at the latest.
+All students who submitted a plan and a proposal will be informed of the decision by email in June 2018 at the latest.
 Approved plans and proposals will be valid for three years.
 Students whose plans or proposals are not approved can register as non-attending at the University.

 For technical reasons, a monitoring letter is also sent to students who are about to complete their postgraduate degree, or who have submitted their doctoral dissertation for preliminary examination or Licentiate thesis for examination.
 This letter requires no action on the part of such students.
 While the Faculty may compile a list of such students, they are nevertheless requested to contact educational planning officer to avoid any doubt.